 On a bright spring morning, a mare set out for town pulling a cart.
-Since she knew the route better than anyone, she had no need of a driver and usually traveled alone, but this time, the farmer hitched her yearling beside her, so he too could learn the route as well as she.
+Since she knew the route better than anyone, she had no need of a driver and usually traveled alone.
+However this time, the farmer hitched her yearling beside her, so he too could learn the route as well as she.

 The mare was pleased to teach her son the trade.